 Benefits of Implementing the Principle of Least Privilege

-Implementing the principle of least privilege brings about several key benefits that serve the ultimate goal of hardening an organization’s security posture:
+Implementing the least privilege brings about several key benefits that serve the ultimate goal of hardening an organization’s security posture:

 - Minimized attack surface

 - Limited malware propagation and reduced blast radius